Category Archives: Conscious Mindset

 Affirm

-Your subconscious is a powerful force.
-Affirmations tap into your subconscious and are extremely effective if they are worded well and are used routinely.
-Given the impact and complexity of emotional stresses, affirmations are a useful tool because your subconscious cannot tell the difference between what is real or what is not, it only knows and directs according to what you tell it.
+Given the impact and complexity of emotional stresses, affirmations are a useful tool because your subconscious cannot tell the difference between what is real or what is not, it only ‘knows’ and directs according to what you tell it.
 If your thoughts are always that you can’t cope or you have no money, that’s what your subconscious believes and will direct accordingly.

 The exact words you use form your affirmations are very important and can make or break the effectiveness of the affirmation.
-It is just as important that they become a regular part of your day and so the way you integrate them into your life needs to be considered.
+It is important that they become a regular part of your day and so the way you integrate them into your life needs to be considered.

 Keep your statements in the present tense, as if they already exist.
 “I want to…” or “I can…” or “I will” relate to what you want to achieve and are not as powerful as “I am” or “I (do)” which relate to a state already in existence.

-You will find some guidelines to creating and using affirmations here.
+You will find useful guidelines to creating and using affirmations here.

-It can be useful to consult a practitioner to set up an affirmation technique that really works for you.
+It can be helpful to consult a practitioner to set up an affirmation technique that really works for you.

 Visualise